-TABLE 3-2 lists the functions in libsunmath.
+TABLE 3-3 lists the functions in libsunmath that are not in libm.so.2.
 For each mathematical function, the table gives only the name of the double precision version of the function as it would be called from a C program.

-TABLE 3-2 Contents of libsunmath
+TABLE 3-3 Contents of libsunmath